Saving for College: Understanding 529 Plans and Benefits

 No income restrictions on contributors

 • Less impact on need-based financial aid: When calculating federal student aid eligibility, assets held within a 529 plan are treated more favorably than those in regular bank accounts or other investment options.
-Your child's prospects of obtaining need-based financial aid may not be significantly affected by the funds in a 529 plan.
+Your child may not be drastically affected by 529 funds when it comes to getting need-based financial aid.

 • Wide range of eligible institutions and expenses: Another advantage is the flexibility offered by 529 plans when choosing an educational institution.
-Funds can be used at any accredited college, university, vocational school, or even some international schools - providing students with numerous opportunities for their future education without being limited by geographical constraints.
+Students have many options for their education due to funds being accepted at any accredited college, university, vocational school, or even some international schools.

 Key Takeaway: